joycezemitchell/bequant/README.md

 go build -o sychdata synch.go
 ```

-To test in local machine run the following commands in 2 separate terminals.
+To test it in your local machine, run the following commands in 2 separate terminals.

 For syching and grabbing data from cryptocompare.com, run the followung